 On 16 May 2018, the Dahrendorf Forum and LSE’s European Institute co-hosted Jan Zielonka, Professor of European Politics and Ralf Dahrendorf Fellow at St Antony’s College, University of Oxford.

-The book takes the form of a series of heartfelt letters to the late European guru Ralf Dahrendorf.
+The focus of the lecture was Professor Zielonka’s latest book Counter Revolution: Liberal Europe in Retreat, which analyses the current political climate in Europe, from populist movements to the demise of liberalism.
+The book takes the form of a series of letters to Lord Dahrendorf.
 Several months after the fall of the Berlin Wall, Dahrendorf wrote a book fashioned on Edmund Burke’s Reflections on the Revolution in France.
 Like Burke, he chose to put his analysis in the form of a letter, reflecting on the implications of the turbulent period around 1989.
-Thirty years later, and faced with an equally turbulent period, Jan Zielonka asks: what next?
+Thirty years later, and faced with an equally turbulent period, Professor Zielonka posed the question, what next?

-Waltraud Schelkle is Associate Professor of Political Economy at the LSE European Institute.
+The event was chaired by Waltraud Schelkle, Associate Professor of Political Economy at the LSE European Institute.

 This event is available as a podcast: http://www.lse.ac.uk/ideas/podcasts/liberal-europe